gpsgate/csharpier/README.md

 ### From Docker

 To use the Docker image, run the following command from the root of your tree.
+The command maps your current directory to the container's working directory and performs user translation, so that CSharpier can access your files.
 The example below just prints the help, replace the `--help` flag with any arguments and [options] accepted by CSharpier.

 ```bash
 docker run \